kofigumbs/coding/content/interactive-programs/writing-programs.md

 ##### 3. The view function

+`view` tells Elm **how to show your model on the screen**.
+This function should look familiar to you, since it always returns Html.
-`view` turns your data model into Html, in order to show something on the screen.
+`view` is a function because anytime we update our data model, we probably want to show something different on the screen.
-We'll come back to this one on the next page as well.

 ---

 `main` is where it all comes together.
 Here's how Elm uses your functions to run the program:

 1. Store your initial model
-2. Call `view` with your model to get something on the screen
+2. Run `view` with your model to get something on the screen
 3. Wait for an event to happen
 4. Use the event's message to `update` your model
 5. Go back to step 2

+As a result of this continuous process, `main` is always storing your most recent model.

 There's one piece we glossed over: **where do messages and events come from?**
 Well, your answer is just one page away.